 Bedside EEG with video monitoring for ≥ 24 hours may detect ongoing clinically silent electrical seizures, particularly in the first few days after a CNS insult.

 Laboratory tests to look for underlying treatable disorders should be done immediately; tests include pulse oximetry; measurement of serum glucose, sodium, potassium, chloride, bicarbonate, calcium, and magnesium; and lumbar puncture for CSF analysis (cell count and differential, glucose, protein) and culture.
 Urine and blood cultures are also obtained.

-The need for other metabolic tests (eg, arterial pH, blood gases, serum bilirubin, urine amino or organic acids) or tests for commonly abused drugs (passed to the neonate transplacentally or by breastfeeding) depends on the clinical situation.
+The need for other metabolic tests (eg, arterial pH, blood gases, serum bilirubin, urine amino or organic acids) or tests for common recreationally used substances (passed to the neonate transplacentally or by breastfeeding) depends on the clinical situation.

 Imaging tests are typically done unless the cause is immediately obvious (eg, glucose or electrolyte abnormality).
 MRI is preferred but may not be readily available; in such cases, head CT is done.

 For very sick infants who cannot be moved to radiology, bedside cranial ultrasonography can be done; it may detect intraventricular but not subarachnoid hemorrhage.
 MRI or CT is done when infants are stable.